janishutz/libreevent/README.md

 - any CPU from the last 10 years
 - Any operating system that can run node.js

+# Roadmap
+There are a few features planned for libreevent.
+Please discuss other ideas in the issue I opened specifically for this.

 # Contributing
 If you want to contribute to this project, please read more [here](https://libreevent.janishutz.com/docs/contributing).
 Until the end of October 2023, no contributions can be accepted into master.